SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 }
 ```

-Positive
-: Note that StreamBridge does not send the output of the function as message, but rather can be used to send a message whenever needed during processing.
-This can come in handy to send alerts during processing.
+<aside class="positive">Note that StreamBridge does not send the output of the function as message, but rather can be used to send a message whenever needed during processing.
+This can come in handy to send alerts during processing.</aside>

 🛠 To test this out go ahead and open up the "Try-Me" tab.
 On the *Subscriber* side subscribe to "solace/cid/>".
 On the *Publisher* side, click "Show Advanced", set a "Correlation ID" of 1 and send a message to the `a/b/c` topic.